williamacbrown/Wills-website/index.md

 ### Summary of the mod

-This mod adds two new blocks and 2 new items to the game: The first of which is the "sudoku bag", which can be placed in a chest for a player to find.
+This mod adds two new blocks and two new items to the game: The first of which is the "sudoku bag", which can be placed in a chest for a player to find.

 ![image](/screenshots/bag.png)